climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

 * RunSimulations
   - Boolean: 1 (=yes) or 0 (=no)
   - Usage: This option allows the user to run (1) or to skip (0) simulations.
-This is useful when the user is developing further zoning alternative based on the same simulation results available from a previous analysis.
+This is useful when the user is developing further zoning alternatives based on the same simulation results available from a previous analysis.
 As simulations are time-consuming, skipping simulations allows saving time in new analysis.
 If the user selects skipping simulations, but such results are not found in the expected folder, simzoning will return an error.
   - Example: "RunSimulations": 1,

 * GridSize_IDW
   - Integer
   - Usage: Define the number of the grid elements used in the whole zoning area to perform interpolation.
-If interpolation is not enable in the Interpolation field this value is ignored.
   - Example: "GridSize_IDW":150,

-* Interpolation
-  - Boolean: 1 (=yes) or 0 (=no)
-  - Usage: User option to interpolate data.
-Interpolation is required to perform clustering using some types of zoning resolutions (types b and c, see the field related to clustering resolution types).
-  - Example: "Interpolation":1,

 * Interpolation_Method
    - Integer: 1(=ANN), 2(=Elevation and coordinates)